-This guide provides you with the basic information you need to complete your 2021 Income Tax and Benefit Return.
+This guide provides you with the basic information you need to complete your 2021 Income Tax and Benefit Return for Non-Residents and Deemed Residents of Canada.
 Use the information in this tax package, along with your information slips, receipts, and supporting documents, to complete your return.